 - Planning Council for Open Learning

 - Open Learning Advisory Committee

 - Graduate Studies Committee

-- Attend and participate in OLFM Workshops.
+- Attend and participate in the annual OLFM Workshop.

 - Monitor your TRU Outlook email account and related folders as frequently as possible.
 The University communicates vital information, such as changes to courses and their start dates or upcoming events, to you through your TRU email account.

 - Notify Delivery Support in writing regarding any delay that impacts normal response times to assignment or exam marking.